Framework Convention on Artificial Intelligence

-The Framework Convention on Artificial Intelligence and Human Rights, Democracy and the Rule of Law (also called Framework Convention on Artificial Intelligence or AI convention) is an international treaty on artificial intelligence.
-It was adopted under the auspices of the Council of Europe (CoE) and signed on 5 September 2024.
+The Framework Convention on Artificial Intelligence and Human Rights, Democracy and the Rule of Law (also called Framework Convention on Artificial Intelligence, AI convention or Vilnius Convention) is an international treaty on artificial intelligence.
+It was adopted under the auspices of the Council of Europe (CoE) and signed on 5 September 2024 in Vilnius, Lithuania.
 The treaty aims to ensure that the development and use of AI technologies align with fundamental human rights, democratic values, and the rule of law, addressing risks such as misinformation, algorithmic discrimination, and threats to public institutions.

 More than 50 countries, including the EU member states, have endorsed the Framework Convention on Artificial Intelligence.

 Background

 The development of the Framework Convention on AI emerged in response to growing concerns over the ethical, legal, and societal impacts of artificial intelligence.
 The Council of Europe, which has historically played a key role in setting human rights standards across Europe, initiated discussions on AI governance in 2020, leading to the drafting of a binding legal framework.

 The process of creating the Framework Convention began in 2019 with the ad hoc Committee on Artificial Intelligence (CAHAI) assessing the feasibility of the instrument.
 In 2022, the Committee on Artificial Intelligence (CAI) took over the process, drafting and negotiating the text of the Convention.

 The treaty is designed to complement existing international human rights instruments, including the European Convention on Human Rights and the Convention for the Protection of Individuals with regard to Automatic Processing of Personal Data.